nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Mark Attendance

 #### Implementation
-Mark Attendance command is facilitated by `MarkAttendanceParser`, `MarkAttednanceCommand` and `Model`
+Mark Attendance command is facilitated by `MarkAttendanceParser`, `MarkAttednanceCommand`, and `Model`

 * `MarkAttendanceParser`-- Parse the input of users
 * `MarkAttednanceCommand` -- Execute the command given the parsed user input